I got sacked! 13 reasons I’m glad

 Don’t rent your head out for free

 But I thought sometimes, in there, some where, we have to put some positive light to this, there has to be a end to the dark tunnel.
-Some of the people, employers you meet in your life will try to dim your flame.
-Some of them will make it their mission to break you.
+Some of employers you meet in your life will try to dim your flame.
+It appears their goal in lifeis make it their mission to break you.
 Some people are inherently negative, miserable, money is their god, that’s their world.

 If they have the chance to crush your spirit, they will try to do it — but it won’t work!
 You are mightier than they think you are.
 Getting sacked will not break you.
 It won’t even slow you down.
 Its how you approach the future is the key